bhushan-amit/mini_perplexity_qna/README.md

 8. **Expanded API Options**: Add support for additional search APIs or AI models, increasing the range of information and insights provided to users.

+9. **Citing References Number**: Incorporate citation links in the GPT responses, where each reference is numbered and clickable, allowing users to view the sources directly below the answer.

 ---